 All Amazon SES accounts are, by default, put in Sandbox Mode.
 This is very limiting, as it means that your account will only be allowed to send emails to email addresses that have been verified through Amazon.
 In this step, we’ll show you how to move from Sandbox Mode to Production Mode so that you can send emails to anyone.

 Next, you’ll need to fill out the Case Classification form.
-This is an important step, as it’s what Amazon uses to try and keep spammers from using their system.
+This is an important step, as it’s what Amazon uses to prevent spammers from using their system.
 Within this form, you’re essentially proving to Amazon SES that your site will be sending emails for legitimate purposes.

 We’ve shared all of the details you’ll need for this form below: